Sterling and Southgate discuss England and Euro 2020

 As part of the programme, Sterling's mum Nadine spoke about his upbringing - and her pride for her son's "dream come true".

-Listen to the full interview from 08:15 GMT on Wednesday, 29 December or listen again on BBC Sounds.
+Listen to the full interview here.

 England team has 'grown as one' under Southgate